ClouDesire/capri/README.md

 ## Usage

-An hosted instance is publicy available at [https://capri.cloudesire.com](https://capri.cloudesire.com/cap=00195), running on a Hetzner.de server.
+An hosted instance is publicly available at [https://capri.cloudesire.com](https://capri.cloudesire.com/cap/00195), running on a Hetzner.de server.